 Refresher training options are available for both flu and travel services.
 Note that refresher training does NOT include any F2F vaccination training, so those purchasing these packages should have completed appropriate F2F training to enable them to deliver vaccination services.

 For other country specific training requirements for services, click on the relevant link or check local guidance.

 Non-vaccination PGD Services

-If you have further questions regarding training requirements, please view our FAQs or contact: firstname.lastname@example.org
+If you have further questions regarding training requirements, please contact: email@example.com or firstname.lastname@example.org

 To enrol onto vaccination training please click here to book now.